 The singer and actress also opened up to Winfrey about previous self-harming behaviours.

-“I was a cutter for a long time, and the only way that I was able to stop cutting and self-harming myself was to realise that what I was doing was trying to show people that I was in pain instead of telling them and asking for help,” she recalls.
-“When I realised that telling someone, ‘Hey, I am having an urge to hurt myself,’ that defused it.
+“I was a cutter for a long time, and the only way that I was able to stop cutting and self-harming myself was to realize that what I was doing was trying to show people that I was in pain instead of telling them and asking for help,” she recalls.
+“When I realized that telling someone, ‘Hey, I am having an urge to hurt myself,’ that defused it.
 I then had someone next to me saying, ‘You don’t have to show me.
 Just tell me: What are you feeling right now?”
 And then I could just tell my story.
-I say that with a lot of humility and strength; I’m very grateful that I don’t do it anymore, and I wish to not glamorise it.”
+I say that with a lot of humility and strength; I’m very grateful that I don’t do it anymore, and I wish to not glamorize it.”

 The APA notes that researchers are looking into mindfulness and dialectical behaviour therapy as ways to help those struggling with self-harming behaviours.
 Winfrey also brings up this kind of therapy in the Elle interview.
 "I think that DBT is a wonderful, wonderful way to deal with mental health issues,” Gaga responds.
 (Selena Gomez has also publicly stated that DBT "changed her life.")
-DBT often consists of therapy once a week and skills training that encourages patients to manage their emotions and "build a life worth living," as Aleta Angelosante, PhD, clinical assistant professor in the Department of Child and Adolescent Psychiatry at NYU Langone’s Child Study Centre, previously told Refinery29.
+DBT often consists of therapy once a week and skills training that encourages patients to manage their emotions and "build a life worth living," as Aleta Angelosante, PhD, clinical assistant professor in the Department of Child and Adolescent Psychiatry at NYU Langone’s Child Study Center, previously told Refinery29.

 But, in the end, Gaga says a combination of medication and therapy helped her with battling her mental health struggles.
 She told Winfrey: "I once believed that there was no way back from my trauma.
 I really did.
 I was in physical, mental, and emotional pain.
 And medicine works, but you need medicine with the therapy for it to really work, because there’s a part that you have to do yourself."